-When you first arrive in Italy, it may seem that living plastic free in Italy is not as popular as in other countries.
-You will see plastic water bottles everywhere, straws, and so much single use waste.
+When you first arrive in Italy, it may seem that living plastic-free in Italy is not as popular as in other countries.
+You will see plastic water bottles everywhere, straws, and so much single-use waste.
 Over time I have started to find solutions to the plastic waste I create here in Italy.
 Let me tell you, it took some time.
-Many products I found were on Amazon at the beginning and that seems counter-intuitive as if I am bothering to go plastic free in Italy, I would also like to shop local.
+Many products I found were on Amazon at the beginning and that seems counter-intuitive as if I am bothering to go plastic-free in Italy, I would also like to shop locally.

 Something I really love about Negozio Leggero is they are the only plastic-free toothpaste option I have found.
 They have it in a glass container with a pump, and it can be brought back and refilled.